 A dreaded flight delay is about to mess with your family vacation.
 Don’t get upset.
-This guide will tell you what to ask for and what you should be offered by the airline–the information you need to get fair treatment on your next delay.
+This guide will tell you what to ask for and what you should be offered by the airline.
+We’ve included links to the Contract of Carriage for major airlines and contact information.

 What caused the flight delay?

-Airlines categorize delays two ways- mechanical and everything else.
+Airlines categorize delays in two ways: mechanical and everything else.